Simulation: Simio, Arena, AnyLogic

 ___________________________________________________________________________

 Model steady state production for block cave and sub-level cave to determine LHD fleet size and if planned throughput could be achieved.
-Simulation model is used by mine for ongoing planning.
+Mine used model for ongoing planning.

 Capacity Planning - SA Diamond Mine)